hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 - Method calls like `call()`, and `apply()` can refer `this` to any object.
 - In an event, `this` refers to the **element** that received the event.

 ## 14 Implicit and Explicit Execution Context

 ### 14.1 Execution Context

-Earlier, we met the keyword `this` when talking about object methods.
-At the time, we said that `this` refers to the object that contains the method.
-That's true, but there's a bit more nuance to how JavaScript determines the value of `this`.
-In this assignment, we'll discuss `this` and how JavaScript determines its value in a function or method call.

-If we're discussing `this`, why, then, does this section's title refer to **execution context**?
 The execution context -- or **context** -- is a concept that refers to the **environment** in which a function executes.
 In JavaScript, it most commonly refers to the current value of the `this` keyword.
 When we talk about the execution context of a function or method call, we're talking about the value of `this` when that code executes.
 The context depends on *how the function or method was invoked*, not on where the function was defined.

-Put another way, how you invoke a function or method determines its execution context for that invocation.
-It doesn't matter how you define the function or method, nor does it matter where or when you call it.
 The only factor that determines the context is how you call the function or method.
 In other words, two invocations of the same function or method can have very different contexts depending on how you make those calls.
-Remember this point: it's crucial to understanding JavaScript.

 There are two basic ways to set the context when calling a function or method: